astravant/digitalgarden/_notes/daily-notes.md

 > - Bad things can happen fast, but almost all good things happen slowly.
 > - We are not bodies that temporarily have souls.
 We are souls that temporarily have bodies.
-> - The greatest rewards come from working on something that nobody has a name for.
-If you possibly can, work where there are no words for what you do.
+> - ==The greatest rewards come from working on something that nobody has a name for.
+If you possibly can, work where there are no words for what you do.==
 > - Train employees well enough they could get another job, but treat them well enough so they never want to.
 > - Being wise means having more questions than answers.
 > - When a child asks an endless string of “why?” questions, the smartest reply is, “I don’t know, what do you think?”